1120 SW Fifth Avenue, Portland, OR 97204

 The City of Portland develops an annual budget.
 That means, every year, every bureau works with their Commissioner’s Office to develop a Requested Budget that is submitted to the City Budget Office and the Mayor.
 Then, the Mayor develops his Proposed Budget for the entire City of Portland and works with City Council, all bureaus and the community to finalize the budget.
 City Council formally adopts the budget in June.

 Portland Parks & Recreation begins its budget process in October, eight months before the budget is adopted.
 The Parks budget process goes from October through February when we submit our Requested Budget to the City Budget Office.
 Then, a process led by City Council begins.

 Parks uses several points of information to develop our Requested Budget.
 These include:

-The following PP&R staff (non-represented) are in attendance at the BAC meetings to provide answers to questions and additional facilitation and background.
+The following Parks and City Budget Office staff (non-represented) attend BAC meetings to provide answers to questions and additional facilitation and background